rspeggy/AI_Stock_Selection/README.md

 ## Results

 The system has been backtested over the 2023-2024 period.
-While demonstrating promising integration of structured and unstructured data, the current implementation shows areas for improvement in:
-- Portfolio diversification
-- Return magnitude filtering
-- Prediction variance reduction

 ## Future Enhancements

 - Formulation of stock selection as a discrete optimization problem
 - Expanded stock coverage
-- Advanced textual embeddings
-- Reinforcement learning for dynamic allocation
-- Enhanced risk management strategies

 ## Contributing